-USDA to Provide Pandemic Assistance to Livestock Producers for Animal Losses - News Break
+USDA to provide pandemic assistance to livestock producers for animal losses - News Break

-WASHINGTON, July 13, 2021 — Livestock and poultry producers who suffered losses during the pandemic due to insufficient access to processing can apply for assistance for those losses and the cost of depopulation and disposal of the animals.
+Livestock and poultry producers who suffered losses during the pandemic due to insufficient access to processing can apply for assistance for those losses and the cost of depopulation and disposal of the animals.
 The U.S. Department of Agriculture (USDA) Secretary Vilsack announced the Pandemic Livestock Indemnity Program (PLIP) in [recorded] remarks at the National Pork Industry Conference in Wisconsin Dells, WI.
-The announcement is part of USDA’s Pandemic Assistance for Producers initiative.www.radiokeokuk.com
+The announcement is part of USDA’s Pandemic Assistance for Producers initiative.
+Livestock and poultry producers can apply for assistance through USDA’s Farm Service Agency (FSA) July 20 through Sept.
+17, 2021.shelbycountypost.com

 Comments / 0